 Reactive service, reactive supply and voltage control are provided by generation and other sources of reactive power (measured in MVAr).
 Reactive power helps maintain appropriate voltage levels on the transmission system and is essential to the flow of real power (measured in MW).
 The same equipment provides both MVAr and MW.
-Generation resources are required to meet defined reactive capability requirements as a condition to receive interconnection service in PJM.
-RTOs and their customers are not required to separately compensate generation resources for such reactive capability.
-176 In 2024, PJM customers paid \$379.2 million for reactive capability based on archaic, nonmarket and unsupported assertions about cost allocation and a regulatory review process of filings by individual units that results in unsupported black box settlements.
+Generation resources are required to meet defined reactive capability requirements as a condition to receive interconnection service in PJM.167 RTOs and their customers are not required to separately compensate generation resources for such reactive capability.168 In the first nine months of 2024, PJM customers paid \$285.2 million for reactive capability based on archaic, nonmarket and unsupported assertions about cost allocation and a regulatory review process of filings by individual units that results in unsupported black box settlements.
 The current rules have permitted over recovery of reactive costs through reactive capability charges.
 All costs of generators should be incorporated in the market.